United Way of CT Privacy Policy

 Information We Collect

-“Anonymous Information” consists of non-personally identifiable data, such as your Internet Protocol (“IP”) address or domain, or information about your usage on United Way of Connecticut, Inc. that is used for administrative purposes only.
+“Anonymous Information” consists of non-personally identifiable data, such as your Internet Protocol (“IP”) address or domain, or information about your usage on United Way of Connecticut, Inc., including but not limited to traffic data, location data, weblogs, and other communication data, timing, and content of what you viewed, that is used for administrative purposes only.
 For example, an IP address is a unique string of numbers that is assigned to your computer by your Internet Service Provider.
 Web servers automatically identify your computer by its IP address.
 We may collect our users’ IP addresses for such purposes as to help diagnose problems with our servers and to report aggregate information to our advertisers, corporate affiliates and consultants, and to third parties that perform particular services on our behalf.

 We also may use the information linked to IP addresses to ban users who violate our Terms and Conditions of use.

-United Way of Connecticut, Inc. Web sites may use “cookies” to help you personalize your online experience.
-A cookie is a text file that is placed on your hard disk by a Web page server.
-Cookies cannot be used to run programs or deliver viruses to your computer.
+United Way of Connecticut, Inc. Web sites may use “cookies” to help you personalize and enhance your online experience, analyze the site’s functionality and performance, and provide personalized advertising.
+A cookie is a text file that is placed on your hard drive by a Web page server.
+Cookies cannot be used to run programs or deliver viruses to your device.
 Cookies are uniquely assigned to you and can only be read by a web server in the domain that issued the cookie to you.

 One of the primary purposes of cookies is to provide a convenience feature to save you time.
 The purpose of a cookie is to tell the Web server that you have returned to a specific page.
 For example, if you personalize United Way of Connecticut, Inc. pages, or register with United Way of Connecticut, Inc. site or services, a cookie helps United Way of Connecticut, Inc. to recall your specific information on subsequent visits.